What Is Thrust? A Complete Technology and Engineering Guide

 What is thrust?

-is a force that pushes an object forward by expelling material or energy in the opposite direction.
+It is the force that pushes an object forward by expelling mass or energy in the opposite direction.
+It is commonly produce by engines, rockets, propellers, and jet turbines.

 How does thrust work?